merthidayetoglu/CommBench/README.md

 #### Example

 There are multiple examples in the ``main.cpp`` that implement the proposed group-to-group patterns (see below).
 Each benchmarking pattern is parameterized and expressed in a few lines of code.
 Custom (e.g., application dependent) benchmarks can be configured similarly.

-For questions and support, please send an email to merth@stanford.edu

 ## Group-to-Group Benchmarking